 - 12.10.
 Season Championship awards will be given to the top 3 positions in each class after the completion of all events. - 12.11.
 Any protest of weekend results must be filed within 30 minutes of the end of competition to the Event Lead.
-The Event Lead's ruling is final regarding weekend results. - 12.12.
+Event Lead's and/or Competition Director's ruling is final regarding weekend results. - 12.12.
 Each competitor has the option to protest Series Points within 7 days after the results are posted.
 Protests should be communicated to the Event Lead.
 The Event Lead will rule on the protest and provide the results of the ruling to all parties involved.
 There will be a 7-day period for the parties to file an appeal to the Event Lead and MiDiv TT Divisional Administrator.
 The Divisional Administrator rulings are final.